 How Companies Announce Promotions

 Those most closely affected by the change—team members, supervisors, direct reports—may be informed in advance of a formal company-wide announcement so that they will be able to support a smooth transition within the organizational structure.

 It's important to inform employees who work closely with the promoted individual in a timely manner, so they aren't surprised when they hear the news.

 Depending on the nature of the industry and the position, the news might also be shared on the company website.
 When someone is promoted internally to a C-level position, the media may be notified as well.

-- A promotion announcement should cover several points in order to effectively explain the promotion committee’s selection decision, promote and support the chosen employee in his or her new position, and to congratulate them on their achievement.
+- A promotion announcement should cover several points in order to effectively explain the promotion committee’s selection decision, promote and support the chosen employee in their new position, and congratulate them on their achievement.

 The following are examples of promotion announcements sent to company staff via email.